-Despite the fact that Switzerland’s glaciers are beating a climate change induced retreat, the country still boasts some of the most spectacular ice blocks in Europe.
-Chief among these gigantic forces of nature is the Great Aletsch Glacier which stretches for 26 kilometres, making it the largest glacier in the Alps and in Europe.
+Despite the fact that Switzerland’s glaciers are beating a climate change-induced retreat, the country still boasts some of the most spectacular ice blocks in Europe.
+Chief among these gigantic forces of nature is the Great Aletsch Glacier which stretches for 26 kilometers, making it the largest glacier in the Alps and in Europe.

 3- Thermal baths

 There are so many thermal baths in Switzerland that you’ll be hard-pressed to choose which one to chill out in.
 Whether you prefer looking out over the city of Zurich at Wellness and the City, or prefer the spectacular mountain views on offer from Les Bains d’Ovronnaz, you’ll find somewhere that’s going to help you drop all that winter stress.

 Switzerland has plenty of natural wonders and many of them look even better heaped in snow.
 Most of the highest peaks in the Alps are found in Switzerland like the Dufourspitze, the Weisshorn and the famous jagged, tooth-like Matterhorn near the ski resort of Zermatt.
 Winter also adds a little something to Switzerland’s many beautiful lakes, particularly to the Oeschinensee which shimmers like a mirror, reflecting the snowy peaks around it.

 Montreux’s winter market is a show-stealer, mainly as the Chateau Chillon joins the festivities, becoming a winter wonderland that kids and adults alike will love.
 Throughout the country, the festive season is celebrated in style with Basel’s beautifully illuminated city center, Interlaken’s ‘Ice Magic’ skating rink and Einsiedeln’s spectacular setting notable highlights.